pelithne/k8s/workshop.md

 ##### note: the command above disables role based access control (RBAC) for the sake of simplicity

-#### note 2: This command can take between 5 and 7 minutes to finish, so this might be a good time for a leg stretcher.
+#### note 2: This command can take 15 minutes to finish, so this might be a good time for a leg stretcher.

 #### Validate towards Kubernetes Cluster